Skip to content

 What is Meth?

 Meth is a stimulant that is highly addictive and can lead to addiction after just one use.
-The drug’s dopamine rush mostly causes this.
+The drug’s dopamine rush mainly causes this.
 Dopamine is a neurotransmitter that affects motivation, memory retention, learning, and reward processing and makes us feel good.

 Meth produces a rush of dopamine significantly greater than the amount naturally created in the brain, which leads users to keep using the substance to maintain elevated and happy feelings.